ioBroker/ioBroker.docs/docs/en/basics/README.md

 ## Architecture
 ### Server
-A special feature of ioBroker is that the tasks can be distributed over several servers **.
-In such a case one speaks of a ***multihost system*** .
+A special feature of ioBroker is that the tasks can be distributed **over several servers** In such a case one speaks of a ***multihost system*** .
 Reasons for the division can be spatial or a power distribution.

 ### Hardware requirements
 An ioBroker server can be installed on almost any hardware.
 The only condition is that there is a current version of [nodejs](https://nodejs.org/en/download/) for the corresponding operating system.